It's interview season, so if you're reading this you're probably preparing for your business school interview.

 While there were other things on her resume, this is what she highlighted when she talked (and it was the same things she'd written about in her essays).
 This was a good answer, because it was so targeted to accounting (and finance), a topic clearly related to an MBA.
 This targeted answer was her way of "selling" herself, which means she emphasized her main strengths, and made sure these were related to her goal of getting into an MBA program.

-Student 2.
-When I asked her "How she would describe herself," which is another way of asking this same popular question, she told me she liked music, and math, and playing soccer, and she was in the French club, and she was a very friendly person.
+When I asked her "How she would describe herself," which is another popular question, she told me she liked music, and math, and playing soccer, and she was in the French club, and she was a very friendly person.

 These are all good interests but there was no theme or main idea that grouped them together, so they didn't give me an idea of the type of person she was.
 Also, these aren't really the type of interests that explain why she wants to do an MBA, except maybe the math.
 For instance, being friendly is not the top quality you need in business school, so it didn't help her answer.